Tombstone (character)

-Tombstone (Alonzo Thompson Lincoln) is a supervillain appearing in American comic books published by Marvel Comics.
+Alonzo Thompson "Lonnie" Lincoln, known as Tombstone, is a supervillain appearing in American comic books published by Marvel Comics.
 Depicted as a hulking albino man with filed teeth, Tombstone is a notorious crime boss in New York City who is primarily an enemy of Spider-Man and Daredevil, the father of Janice Lincoln, and has personal ties with Robbie Robertson.

 The character has appeared in several media adaptations outside of comics over the years, including animated series and video games.
-Tombstone made his cinematic debut in the 2018 animated film Spider-Man: Into the Spider-Verse, voiced by Marvin "Krondon" Jones III.
+Tombstone made his cinematic debut in the 2018 animated film Spider-Man: Into the Spider-Verse, voiced by Marvin "Krondon" Jones III, who will also portray a different version of the character in the live-action Marvel Cinematic Universe film Spider-Man: Brand New Day (2026).

 Publication history

 The character was created by Gerry Conway and Alex Saviuk and first appeared in Web of Spider-Man #36 (March 1988).
 The character was immediately established to have a history with longtime Spider-Man supporting character Joseph "Robbie" Robertson, and was brought on as a regular in The Spectacular Spider-Man, which was then being written by Conway.
 Conway explained why he created Tombstone: "My general motivation was a need to work with the characters who weren't central to The Amazing Spider-Man title, since that was the main book.
 That meant I needed to focus my attention not on Aunt May or Mary Jane, or even J. Jonah Jameson, but on second- or even third-tier supporting characters.
 Joe Robertson was one of those.
 The second motive had to do with my desire to bring back the ruthless gangster Hammerhead had been, but not Hammerhead himself.
 It just came to me as a character type.
 One thing led to another, and as his backstory expanded, readers responded well to it."

+In creating the character, Conway started with the name "Tombstone", and devised traits such as his albinism and squared-off features with the intent of making his appearance reminiscent of an actual tombstone.
+He told Saviuk to incorporate those traits when designing Tombstone's visual.